BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **MEDIUM BUT HARD!**

+**Keyword**: Binary Tree, BFS on Graph

+**Intuition**
-+ Because we need to go up and down, and the binary tree node doesn't have parent, so we **build a undirected graph from tree**
++ We are given a tree, but the problem is more like a graph, so we **build a undirected graph from tree**
-+ Use BFS to traverse the graph from target node to level `K`
++ Use BFS to traverse the graph, and find all the paths of length k

+**Steps**
++ Build undirected graph from tree
+  + Inputs: node, parent
+  + Append parent to node's neigbors, append node to parent's neigbors
+  + Recursively build left and right
++ Prepare BFS queue, and visited set
++ Declare distance (depth), init as 0
++ Start the loop
+  + If distance is k, break
+  + Else iterate elements in current distance
+    + Pop the front
+    + Insert its neigbors (is not visited)
+  + Distance count up
-+ Return the elements in level K
++ Return the elements in the queue

+Time: O(N) + O(N), Space: O(N)

 #### [124.
 Binary Tree Maximum Path Sum](https://leetcode.com/problems/binary-tree-maximum-path-sum/)